A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

-There are two main performance aspects when evaluating stochastic optimizers: i) success, which refers to an optimizer's success in finding the solution or a target value for the objective function of an optimization problem; and ii) computational complexity, which refers to the computational resources needed by an optimizer to solve an optimization problem.
+\begin{enumerate}[i)] \item \emph{Success} refers to an optimizer's success in finding the target value for the objective function of an optimization problem.
+The target value can be the optimal solution, the best known solution of the problem, or a solution within a certain optimality gap. \item \emph{Computational complexity} refers to the computational resources needed by an optimizer to solve an optimization problem.
+These resources can be measured based on the solving runtime, energy, etc. \end{enumerate}

 There exist metrics that focus on measuring the performance of stochastic optimizers in terms of one or the other of these performance aspects.
-For example, the success probability \cite{cai2013improving, beeson2015trac, chmiela2021learning} of an optimizer in solving a problem measures its success.
-On the other hand, metrics such as the number of evaluations or iterations, or the runtime \cite{cai2013improving, beeson2015trac, chmiela2021learning}, reflect the computational complexity of the optimize.
+For example, the success probability~\cite{cai2013improving, beeson2015trac, chmiela2021learning} of an optimizer in solving a problem measures its success.
+On the other hand, metrics such as the number of evaluations or iterations, or the runtime~\cite{cai2013improving, beeson2015trac, chmiela2021learning}, reflect the computational complexity of the optimize.

 For a given stochastic optimizer, the two performance aspects are intertwined, so they cannot be improved simultaneously, that is, one can increase the success probability by allocating more computational resources to the optimizer or develop a lightweight version of it by using fewer computational resources at the cost of having a lower success probability.
 This is why, when comparing two optimizers, both aspects should be taken into account for a fair comparison~\cite{mcgeoch2024not}.